kongwak/MPD_Playlists/README.md

 # MPD_Playlists
-A bash script to generate a range random playlists for MPD, https://www.musicpd.org/.
-Playlists created include by genre, decade, recently added and so forth.
+A bash script to generate a range of random playlists for MPD, https://www.musicpd.org/.

-This is a bash script to generate the following playlists.
+This is a commented bash script to generate the following playlists.

 1) a random list of 20 songs for each genre
 2) all tracks by a random Artist